 "You keep running your mouth!"
 Riza on the verge of lunging.

 "What is going on?"
 Another group approached from the entrance.
-The same party from earlier.
-So they're adventurers too.
+The same group from earlier.
+So they were adventurers.

 "Sebastian!"
 Riza clung to his arm.
 "This newbie disrespects me!"